la2050/archive/_projects/2016/pools-of-hope-provides-an-after-school-swim-achieve-homework-assistance-lab-for-at-risk-youth.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/7134629065741-team91.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  Recognizing a dearth of after-school services for low-income children in the north Long Beach area, Pools of Hope developed the Swim & Achieve Homework Assistance Lab to provide professional tutoring for children at risk of grade retention and poor academic outcomes.
-The Swim & Achieve program is two-fold:
-  1) provide hands-on tutoring and homework assistance for up to one hour; and
-  2) provide swim lessons as an incentive and reward for engaging with the tutors each week.
+  Pools of Hope's Swim & Achieve Homework Assistance Lab is an after-school tutoring program that rewards students with swim lessons to promote academic achievement and wellness in a safe environment.
 project_is_collaboration: 'No'
 project_collaborators: N/A
 project_areas: